BackToTheDrawingBoard/dotfiles/README.md

 ### Config

 Most of these files are just symlinked to their respective locations on disk.

-A non-exhaustive list of example links is below.
-`
-$ $HOME/dotfiles/i3/make_config.sh
-$ ln -s $HOME/dotfiles/i3 $HOME/.config/i3
-$ ln -s $HOME/dotfiles/Xresources $HOME/.Xresources
-$ ln -s $HOME/dotfiles/vimrc $HOME/.vimrc
-$ ln -s $HOME/dotfiles/xinit/xinitrc $HOME/.xinitrc
-`
+Check out quick_setup.sh for a quick rundown on how I think that you should set things up.
+Really though, I don't know, I'm a GitHub repo, not a cop.